1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 So before the ground’s too chilly to lie on, take a look under the car, starting from the front, to see if there’s anything loose flapping about.
 Maybe you can just pop it back into place.
 Maybe a zip tie will take care of it, or even duct tape.

 This is many people’s first thought when it comes to winter car care.
-"Flush and fill" promotional signs abound at service stations as the weather cools.
+“Flush and fill” promotional signs still pop up at service stations as the weather cools.

 If you’ve missed a service interval or have another reason to doubt your coolant, go ahead and have it “flushed and filled.”
 Just make sure your mechanic uses a compatible coolant to refill your car.
 Some coolants, such as Prestone’s Extended Life, work for any car.

 If you have moved to (or are planning to visit) a much colder climate and you’re concerned that your coolant might not be up to the deep freeze, you can check its effectiveness with a simple, under-$10 tester from the car-parts store.